Mahalo to those near and far who joined us to reflect on Lahaina's past, celebrate its enduring spirit, and imagine a brighter future, together.

 A free community event presented by Aloha Amplified, a 501(c)3 organization, in coordination with Kumu Kamaunu Kahaiali‘i from Mālama Maui ‘Ohana Foundation and the community.

-Sponsored by: Maui Pono Foundation & Paul and Jillina Dinletir
+Sponsored by: Maui Pono Foundation, Roy & Betty Sakamoto, and Paul & Jillina Dinletir

 MC: DJZ